-What is food waste?
+What are the different types of food waste?

-- Solid and liquid food by-products from agriculture, the manufacturing process or food and drink processing
+- Solid and liquid food by-products from agriculture, the manufacturing process or food and drink processing.

-- Un-saleable food that’s out of date (from shops and supermarkets)
+- Un-saleable food that’s out of date (from shops and supermarkets).

-- Leftover food from restaurants and food preparation waste
+- Leftover food from restaurants and food preparation waste.

-- Bakery and packaged food waste.
+- and packaged food waste.

 Food Waste Collection